m0dtheory/r2modmanPlus-crossover/README.md

 ## This fork
 > [!NOTE]
->This adaptation was designed for my own ease of use and is in no way production ready.
-If I eventually find time, I will properly integrate the crossover overrides in the Settings menu of each games.
+>This modification was crafted with a focus on enhancing my own convenience and should not be considered suitable for production.
+If circumstances allow, I plan to integrate CrossOver overrides more extensively into the Settings menu of each individual game.

 This fork is a slightly modified version of r2modman.